Coaching at DESS

-I am currently in my fourth year of coaching as a qualified coach after completing my ILM Level 3 in June 2013.
+I am currently in my sixth year of coaching as a qualified coach after completing my ILM Level 3 in June 2013.
 Throughout this time I have focused on 1:1 coaching sessions with clients from across all departments in the organisation.
 As a result I have developed the ability to:

 - Develop a strong rapport

 - Use a range of tools to meet goals